aditya-manit/cloudskew-landing/README.md

 - title: No installation needed
   details: CloudSkew is an online diagram editor.
 You don't have to install anything.
 Just login and start drawing!
 - title: All icons preloaded
-  details: Icons for AWS, Azure, GCP, Kubernetes, CNCF, Alibaba Cloud and more are already available in the app.
+  details: Icons for AWS, Azure, GCP, Kubernetes, CNCF, Alibaba Cloud, Oracle Cloud and more are already available in the app.
 You don't have to search for & download icons separately.
 - title: It's free
   details: CloudSkew will remain free for individual users.
 There are plans to add premium features for teams & enterprises in the future.
 - title: Diagram repository